hobysmith/timeconverter/GUIDE.md

 ### 4.1 all
 `make all` will build all 8 targets.

-### 4.2 bsd
-`make bsd` will build a BSD target.
-BSD builds only support AMD64 architecture, so there are not AMD vs. ARM target variants.

 ### 4.3 build
 `make build` will build the project using the current platform settings.
 The file will be named "timeconverter".